laurenhamann/book-blog/content/blog/reviews/Never Broken/index.md

 Living on a homestead in Alaska, Jewel learned to yodel at age three and joined her parents' act, working in hotels, honky-tonks, and biker bars.
 Behind a strong-willed and independent family life, with an emphasis on music and artistic talent, was also instability, abuse, and trauma.

-At age 15 Jewel was accepted into the prestigious Interlochen Arts Academy in Michigan, where she began writing her own songs as a means of expression.
+At age 15 Jewel was accepted into the prestigious Interlochen Arts Academy in Michigan, where she began writing her songs as a means of expression.
 She was 18, homeless, and living out of her car in San Diego when a radio DJ aired a bootleg version of one of her songs.
 It was requested in the top-10 countdown, something unheard of for an unsigned artist.
 By age 21, her debut album went multiplatinum.